 Jennifer's Question: After our divorce, my son lived with me for 7 years, and I went for about 16 months with no child support.
 Two years ago, my son chose to live with his father.
 My ex is now threatening to enforce that my current husband pay child support based on his salary.
 Is this possible?

 Brette's Answer: Your current husband has no legal obligation to support your son from a previous marriage.
 You are the only one who has that legal obligation.
+His income, though, is part of the household income.
+The court will follow your state laws in calculating child support based on these numbers.

 Kay's Question: Under what circumstances is the spouse of the non-custodial parent required to pay?
 I do not want to be responsible, liable, or have any share in paying his child support responsibilities.

 Brette's Answer: The parent of the children is the one who is legally liable to pay the support.
 His household income is calculated when determining child support.
 That may include income brought in by his spouse.
 However the order for payment applies only to him.
-You have no responsibility to his child, but marital assets can be attached if he becomes delinquent on child support. » Return to top
+You have no responsibility to his child, but marital assets can be attached if he becomes delinquent on child support.

 Debbie's Question: If there is an active order, can the custodial parent ask to have child support discontinued?